opetrachev/go-coverage-report/README.md

         with:
           coverage-artifact-name: "code-coverage" # can be omitted if you used this default value
           coverage-file-name: "coverage.txt" # can be omitted if you used this default value
+          # Optional: Use reporting thresholds to focus on significant coverage changes
+          # package-threshold: "5.0"        # Only show packages with 5%+ coverage changes
+          # file-exclusion-threshold: "2.0" # Only show files with 2%+ coverage changes
 ```